aaaksenova/NN_methods/README.md

 # NN_methods

-Homework for the course of NN methods HSE CompLing
+This repo contains completed hometasks for "Neural Networks in NLP" course